 Having covered these skills in the grounds of Fort Purbrook we will use the skills learnt out in the field on weekends away and summer camp.

-The Duke of Edinburgh’s (DofE) Award programmes take between one and four years to complete, and they must be completed by the time you turn 25.
+The Duke of Edinburgh’s (DofE) Award programme is offered at our Havant Campus, but available to students studying at both campuses.
+The DofE programme takes between one and four years to complete, and they must be completed by the time you turn 25.
 With assistance from adult leaders, participants select and set objectives in each of the following areas:

 Participants are required to show regular activity and commitment to the award for the duration of their DofE programme, which is usually at least one hour per week.